AtmoFX/bigint/fibonacci.md

 When calculating sequences with a different starting point, the iterative algorithm and the matrix exponantiation algorithm can both be used.
 In both cases, the function needs the first $k$ elements, noted $e_1, e_2, \dotsc, e_k$, to be able to compute the rest of the sequence:
 - For the iterative algorithm, the function simply has to substitute the first elements defined by default by those passed to it.
-- For the matrix exponantiation algorithm, a matrix of $k \times k$ elements needs to be defined from the $k$ input parameters.
+- For the matrix exponantiation algorithm, a matrix of $k \times k$ elements needs to be defined from the $k$ input parameters.<br/>
 Interestingly, the same properties used to speed up the matrix multiplication can also be used to reconstruct the right matrix $\mathscr{M_1^k}$:
   1. For every row of the matrix, do: $`\mathscr{M}_1^k[r,1] = e_{k-r+1}`$.<br/>
   This operation automatically fills all but the last element of the last column of $\mathscr{M}_1^k$.